-The Second Chapter: The Effectiveness of IHL in the Protection of Persons and non-international armed conflicts.

-Property during International and Non-international Armed Conflicts.
+The Second Chapter: The Effectiveness of IHL in the Protection of Persons and Property during International and Non-international Armed Conflicts.

-Section One: The effectiveness of IHL in the protection of citizens during international and international armed conflicts.
+Section One: The effectiveness of IHL in the protection of citizens during international and non-international armed conflicts.

-Section Two: The effectiveness of IHL to protect property during international and non-
+Section Two: The effectiveness of IHL to protect property during international and noninternational armed conflicts.

-The Third Chapter: The Presence and Application of IHL Internationally and
+The Third Chapter: The Presence and Application of IHL Internationally and Internally.

-Internally.